Philippine investment climate: Overview of Philippine investment trends

 Philippines is aiming to generate 400 billion pesos (US Dollar 10 billion) in investment commitments in 2013.
 This figure was 360 billion (US Dollar 8.8 billion) pesos in 2012.
-US-Philippines Society, a non-profit and independent organisation is seeking to raise the profile of the Philippines in the US.
+US-Philippines Society, a non-profit and independent organization is seeking to raise the profile of the Philippines in the US.

 Philippine laws on investments

 Omnibus Investments Code of 1987: Investment incentives

 Omnibus Investments Code of 1987, also known as Executive Order No. 226, contains the current investment policies of the Philippines.
 The government encourages foreign and domestic investments.

 Under the Book 1 of the EO 226, enterprises might register under the Board of Investments (BOI) to avail of fiscal investment incentives such as exemption from income taxes, exemption from custom duties and national internal revenue taxes on importation of supplies and spare parts.
 Moreover, there are non-fiscal incentives such as the permission to employ foreign nationals in supervisory and advisory positions as well as simplification of custom procedures for importation of equipment and exportation of processed products.
 Of course, investment incentives have restrictions and qualifications.
 These are the requirements to be qualified for investment incentives: